 The Yorkshire Terriers are generally known as a breed that doesn’t have too many problems with health.

-There are certain issues that can occur in their lives, and here is what you can expect:
+Certain issues can occur in their lives, and here is what you can expect:

 - Progressive Retinal Atrophy